huaweicloud/terraform-provider-huaweicloud/docs/resources/rfs_stack.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) Specifies the region where the RF resource stack is located.
+* `region` - (Optional, String, ForceNew) Specifies the region where the RFS resource stack is located.
   If omitted, the provider-level region will be used.
 Change this parameter will create a new resource.

 * `name` - (Required, String, ForceNew) Specifies the name of the resource stack.